Welcome to the mytiki.life v2 beta.

 If you find any issues or have feedback send me an email: [email protected].

-These simple, lightweight tourist carvings may depict one warrior in a canoe (possibly a Koele), two warriors (in a Kakaka), a man surfing in various poses, and others.
+These simple, lightweight tourist carvings commonly depict one or two warriors in a canoe, a man surfing in various poses, different types of musicians, and others.
 They have jute hair and skirt details, sometimes held in place by small dark pin nails or glue.

 Production